Montour Falls, New York: History

 The modern day Village of Montour Falls is developed on the site of a former Seneca Indian village, Queanettquaga, informally known as Catherine's Town after a prominent Seneca Indian resident and leader, Catherine Montour.
 Montour's father, Peter Quebec, was a Mohawk Chief, and her mother (Margaret Montour Hunter) the daughter of an Oneida Chief.
 She would marry Seneca Indian Chief Thomas Htitson.
 Catherine Montour's Seneca Tribe was a member of the Iroquois Confederacy.
 During America's War of Independence reprisals were sanctioned against tribes of the Iroquois Confederacy who had allied themselves with Great Britain.
 The infamous nearby Battle of Newtown, New York (August 1779) and the march that devastated Queanettquaga (and forty other Amerindian villages of the Finger Lakes) is known as the Sullivan-Clinton Expedition.
-In addition to burning Montour's log palace, orchards were cut down, homes destroyed, livestock murdered and cropland salted.
+In addition to burning Montour's log palace, orchards were cut down, homes destroyed, livestock killed and cropland salted.
 Residents of Catharine's Town dispersed to areas as far away as Niagara and Canada.
 Montour (b.
 1710, died February 20, 1804) is memorialized by a grave mound located on her namesake Catharine Trail within the Montour Falls village limits.

 By 1788 the area began to be settled by European Americans.
 In 1805 the area was known as Mill's Landing after local resident George Mills.
 (The nearby village of Millport, to current times, is also named for George Mills).
 1802 is the earliest date commonly used to mark the beginning of the Montour Falls community — it is the year George Mills was appointed postmaster.
 It is estimated the community of 1802 consisted of twenty residents – and no stores.